Reverse Sun Damage with PicoSure: An Effective Treatment for Sun Damaged Skin

 - Buildup on the surface layer results in dull, congested skin.

-UVA sun damaged skin is considered more insidious because you don’t feel any pain or discomfort from it, yet it still damages your skin.
-This produces skin irregularities over time, leading to the most severe forms of skin aging and a higher risk of skin cancer
+UVA sun damaged skin is considered more insidious because you don’t feel any pain or discomfort from it, yet it still hurts your skin.
+This produces skin irregularities over time, leading to the most severe forms of skin aging and a higher risk of skin cancer.

 Minimize the Visible Signs of Sun Damage